nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 title: ProductiveNUS
 ---

-ProductiveNUS is a **desktop application for managing and scheduling your academic tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-It is a convenient platform for you to keep track of your lessons and assignments at hand and being able to type quickly will make the process fast as well.
+ProductiveNUS is a **desktop application for managing and scheduling your academic tasks, optimized for use via a Command Line Interface** (CLI) contained in a **Graphical User Interface** (GUI).
+ProductiveNUS allows you to keep track of all your lessons and assignments at hand and type in your assignments quickly so that no time is wasted.

 --------------------------------------------------------------------------------------------------------------------

 ## Table of Contents
 1. Getting started
 2. Features
 3. FAQ
 4. Summary of commands supported

 --------------------------------------------------------------------------------------------------------------------

 ## Getting started